Water Services

 Mungindi Moree Plains Shire Council treats water from the town weir on the Bokhara River in Mungindi, NSW and meters it before it crosses the border to Balonne Shire ratepayers in Mungindi Qld.

-St George Untreated artesian bore supply.
+St George (Indoor) Untreated artesian bore supply.

-St George River An untreated supply from the town weir on the Balonne River is used for gardens, toilets and fire fighting.
+St George (Outdoor) An untreated supply from the town weir on the Balonne River is used for gardens, toilets and fire fighting.
 Water is purchased from SunWater, who determines Council's allocation according to supply availability.

 Thallon Untreated artesian bore supply.